Pavin Smith Player Props: Diamondbacks vs. Rockies

 Pavin Smith At The Plate

-- Smith is hitting .212 with four doubles, five home runs and 17 walks.
+- Smith is batting .226 with five doubles, five home runs and 20 walks.

-- In 50.0% of his 38 games this season, Smith has picked up at least one hit.
-He's also had five multi-hit games.
+- Smith has picked up a hit in 51.3% of his 39 games this year, with more than one hit in 15.4% of them.

-- Looking at the 38 games he has played this year, he's hit a long ball in five of them (13.2%), and in 3.8% of his trips to the plate.
+- He has gone deep in 12.8% of his games this year, and 3.7% of his plate appearances.

-- In 13 games this year (34.2%), Smith has picked up an RBI, and in four of those games (10.5%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 14 games this season (35.9%), Smith has picked up an RBI, and in four of those games (10.3%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.